triberraar/lion-friends/README.md

 ### Java
 Simply run 'java -jar target/lion-friends-0.0.1-SNAPSHOT.jar'.
 This will startup the embedded tomcat container.
 The application is serverd at localhost:8080.
 ### Docker
 To run with docker, first build the image and then run 'docker run -p 8080:8080 lion-friends' (other port mappings are off course also valid).
-The applicaiton is then served on localhost:8080, unless a virutal machine is used (as on osX) then it is server on <virtual ip>:8080.
+The applicaiton is then served on localhost:8080, unless a virutal machine is used (as on osX) then it is server on &lt;virtual ip&gt;:8080.
 ## Backend [![Codecov test coverage](https://img.shields.io/codecov/c/github/triberraar/lion-friends/develop.svg)](https://codecov.io/github/triberraar/lion-friends?branch=develop)
 ## Frontend [![Coveralls test coverage](https://img.shields.io/coveralls/triberraar/lion-friends/develop.svg)](https://coveralls.io/github/triberraar/lion-friends?branch=develop)